 The proposed bill would amend current statutes by adding a new section, 15-1825, to Title 15, Chapter 14 of the Arizona Revised Statutes, which pertains to school immunizations.
 Under this new provision, higher education institutions that require documentary proof of immunization must fully disclose the immunization requirements and exemptions to prospective students.
-Additionally, it mandates that any student who is at least 18 years old can be exempted from the immunization requirement if they provide either a signed statement acknowledging the risks of nonimmunization and declining immunization for personal beliefs, or a written certification from a physician or registered nurse practitioner indicating that the immunization may be harmful to the student's health.
+Additionally, it mandates that any student who is at least 18 years old can be exempted from the immunization requirement if they provide either a signed statement indicating their understanding of the risks associated with nonimmunization and their refusal based on personal beliefs, or a written certification from a physician or registered nurse practitioner stating that the required immunizations may be harmful to the student's health.

 Furthermore, the bill clarifies the definitions of "documentary proof" and specifies that "higher education institution" includes public universities, community colleges, and career technical education districts that serve adult students.
 The exemption based on medical certification is valid only for the duration of the medical condition that prevents immunization.
-Overall, the bill aims to enhance transparency regarding immunization requirements while providing a pathway for exemptions based on personal beliefs or health concerns.
+Overall, the bill aims to enhance transparency regarding immunization requirements while providing specific exemptions for adult students based on personal beliefs or health concerns.

 Statutes affected: